ndangelo/type/_posts/docs/2016-03-23-aspire-wordpress.markdown

 Aspire theme is full ready to be translated into other languages and could be easily translated with [poedit.net](https://poedit.net/) application.

-The theme contains the main translation file aspire.pot inside the language directory which will be used by poedit application.
+The theme contains the main translation file `aspire.pot` inside the languages directory which will be used by poedit application.

 **Here are a simple steps:**